EricStaykov/NSRR-AutoHotkey-Downloader/README.md

 • Written by Eric Staykov (2024)

-• Please do not distribute without consent
+• Please do not distribute without the license.

 • Download NSRR files quickly and in parallel from a browser